C-REMO/UnreadIMAPEmails/README.md

 # Show Unread IMAP Emails
-Polybar client for checking email status, you can add as much as webmails as you want.
+Polybar client for checking email status, you can add as much webmails as you want.

 Polybar .dot file changes:
 ```